sergegoussev/pysqlc/README.md

 <h1>pysql</h1>

 <b>pysql</b> is an abstraction library for SQL databases.
-Existing packages, such as mysqlclient or pyodbc require connections and cursors to be made in every script, each time requiring the specification of login information, the host, etc. They also are ambigious -- leaving the choice of using prepared statements or not up to you. <b>pysql</b> simplifies this and allows you to setup your connection once, and then utilize it whenever needed.
+Existing packages, such as <a href="https://pypi.python.org/pypi/mysqlclient">mysqlclient</a> or <a href="https://github.com/mkleehammer/pyodbc">pyodbc</a> require connections and cursors to be made in every script, each time requiring the specification of login information, the host, etc. They also are ambigious -- leaving the choice of using prepared statements or not up to you. <b>pysql</b> simplifies this and allows you to setup your connection once, and then utilize it whenever needed.

 <b>pysql</b> is similar (but simpler) than other libraries such as <a href="https://github.com/whiteclover/dbpy">dbpy</a>, and supports:
 <ul>